gearglow/ReptiliaWithATwist/The List.md

 ### #4 Privet Drive, Little Whinging, Surrey	1994/08/21	11:55

 The next morning, Elysia wrote to her godfather, Sirius Black.
 While they'd exchanged a couple of letters over the summer, she'd told him even less than she had Ron thus far.
 She thought about it, sure, but so much had happened that she didn't even know where to start.
 She finally wrote about the Quidditch World Cup and that she and Hermione could be reached care of the Weasleys for the rest of the summer, and sent Hedwig on her way.

+TODO warnings about Dumbledore and the Weasleys' blind trust in him; primer: detecting potions

 There being nothing to pack, what with all her and Robbie's worldly possessions fitting handily in the magically-expanded residential trunk, the two spent the morning in their usual training routine.
 When noon rolled around, Elysia shifted into her androgynous Harry-shape and, after shrinking the trunk and pocketing it, headed downstairs to inform her relatives that she would be leaving for the rest of the summer.
 She found them at the table, just starting in on lunch.